xuezhang335/COVEP/README.md

 ## Despriction

-This is an ensemble toolkit for coronavirus B/T cell epitopes prediction, which provides a web sever and also supports downloading to run locally.
+This is an ensemble pipeline for coronavirus B/T cell epitopes prediction, which provides a web sever and also supports downloading to run locally.
 It has been used for SARS-CoV-2, SARS-CoV, MERS-CoV and other four human coronaviruses (hCoV-229E, hCoV-HKU1, hCoV-OC43, hCoV-NL63) epitopes prediction and shared conserved epitopes analysis for peptide-based vaccine design and the result are presented in our database.
 [COVIEdb – A database for potential immune epitopes of coronaviruses](http://biopharm.zju.edu.cn/coviedb/)

 Workflow... 冠状病毒